StamusNetworks/suricata-4-analysts/source/dns-threat-hunting.rst

 DNS keywords
 ------------

-As of Suricata 7 there is two keywords dedicated to DNS `dns.query` and `dns.opcode`.
+As of Suricata 7 there are two keywords dedicated to DNS: `dns.query` and `dns.opcode`.

-`dns.query` is a sticky buffer checking the request value that is stored in query event in the `dns.rrname` field.
+`dns.query` is a sticky buffer checking the request value that is stored in the query event in the `dns.rrname` field.
-It can be used to match on DNS resolution and it is therefore really useful to detect Indicator Of Compromise in the traffic.
+It can be used to match on DNS resolution and is therefore very useful to detect Indicators of Compromise (IoCs) in the traffic.

-It worth to be mentioned that a DNS request to a domain does not indicate a connection to a domain but more the proximity to this domain.
-Techniques such as browser prefetch can trigger DNS resolution on hostname that are not visited but are present on a visited page.
-And DNS requests from security analysts checking attacks must also be mentioned.
+It worth mentioning that a DNS request to a domain does not indicate a connection to a domain but rather the proximity to this domain.
+Techniques such as browser prefetch can trigger DNS resolution on hostnames that are not visited but are present on a visited page.
+Additionally, DNS requests from security analysts checking attacks must also be mentioned.

-The DNS opcode is matching in the opcode that contains the type of operations.
-Most significant
+The DNS opcode matches the opcode that contains the type of operations.
+The most significant
 are:

   - Query (0) for regular request/answer operation (see `RFC1035 <https://www.rfc-editor.org/rfc/rfc1035.html>`_)